Boston Scott: Philadelphia Eagles

 Scott signed a one-year exclusive-rights free agent tender with the Eagles on April 1, 2021.
 He was placed on the COVID list on January 3, 2022.
 He was activated one week later on January 10, missing just one game where the Eagles did not play their starters.
 He finished the 2021 season with 87 carries for 373 rushing yards and seven rushing touchdowns in 16 games.
 He scored a 34-yard rushing touchdown in the 31–15 loss to the Tampa Bay Buccaneers in the Wild Card Round of the playoffs.

 On March 18, 2022, Scott re-signed with the Eagles.
 In the 2022 season, Scott appeared in 15 games, of which he started two.
 He finished with 54 carries for 217 rushing yards and three touchdowns.
-Scott scored a rushing touchdown in both the Divisional Round against the New York Giants and the NFC Championship against the San Francisco 49ers.
+Scott scored a rushing touchdown in both the Divisional Round against the Giants and the NFC Championship against the San Francisco 49ers.
 Scott helped the Eagles reach Super Bowl LVII.
-In the Super Bowl, Scott had three carries for eight rushing yards and one catch for nine receiving yards in the Eagles 38-35 loss to the Kansas City Chiefs.
+In the Super Bowl, Scott had three carries for eight rushing yards and one catch for nine receiving yards in the Eagles 38–35 loss to the Kansas City Chiefs.

 On March 15, 2023, Scott re-signed on another one-year contract with the Eagles.

+Los Angeles Rams

+On May 1, 2024, Scott signed a one-year contract with the Los Angeles Rams.
+He was released on August 25.

+Pittsburgh Steelers

+On August 30, 2024, the Pittsburgh Steelers signed Scott to their practice squad.
+He was released on September 13.